 - Any guest who is not a current Westfield State University student must be signed in and escorted at all times by the host.
 Failure to follow correct sign-in policy will result in guest removal from campus and guest restrictions for the host.

-- Current Westfield State University students must provide a valid University ID upon request of Residential Life staff member or other University official as requested and upon entering a residence hall whenever the desk is staffed.
+- Current Westfield State University students must provide a valid University ID upon request of the Residential Engagement staff or other University official as requested and upon entering a residence hall whenever the desk is staffed.
 Repeated failures to present ID as requested will lead to more stringent sanctions up to and including loss of housing.

 - Except for specially approved programs or circumstances, no guest under 16 years of age will be permitted to be signed into a residence hall without the presence of their parent or guardian.

 - Any guest who is 16 or 17 years old must provide a valid ID and a document indicating date of birth (these may be the same document) and an emergency phone number as well as a completed authorization form for the visit from a parent or guardian - this form is available on the Residential Life webpage.
 University staff members may call to confirm authorization for a visit.
 Underage guests who violate University policies will be required to leave and face parental notification.

 - Any guest 18 years of age and older must provide a valid picture identification upon request of a University staff member and a document indicating date of birth (these may be the same document).
 Failure to provide valid identification will result in immediate guest removal.

 - A resident may sign in up to two guests at any one time.

 - At any time, each traditional room or apartment is limited to a maximum of three (3) times the number of residents present.